 General Radio Ltd formed in South Auckland in late 1932, the shareholders being B. F. Israel and R Israel.

-Not much is known for certain about them, however John Stokes referred to them as 'a rat bag NZ company' - referring to their having blatantly copied the name of the world-famous American company General Radio and the slogan and logo of British firm A. F. Bulgin - 'The Choice of Critics', to use on their house brand - Genrad.
+Not much is known for certain about them, however John Stokes referred to them as 'a rat bag NZ company' - in reference to their having blatantly copied the name of the world-famous American company General Radio and the slogan and logo of British firm A. F. Bulgin - 'The Choice of Critics', to use on their house brand - Genrad.

 Interestingly, they may not have been New Zealanders at all - B. F. Israel appears to have been a wireless operator and mechanic in the Australian military.
 1929 he started a radio business in Sydney with one R. H. Shaw, who might have been his future wife, as the same first initial is seen in the company registration notice here in NZ, only with his last name.